User management differences in cloud and server

 |description||Learn how user management works in Atlassian cloud, and what alternatives there are to Crowd.|

-There are a few fundamental differences to understand between deployments:
+There are a few fundamental differences to understand between server, Data Center and cloud:

 For server, Crowd Server can act as your remote directory (similar to AD) and allows you to provide SSO across multiple Atlassian server products.

 For Data Center, Crowd Data Center can also act as your remote directory (similar to AD).
 You can also use Crowd's SSO or connect your Data Center products directly to an external identity provider.

 For cloud, users can use a single Atlassian account to log in to all cloud apps.
 You can then connect Atlassian accounts to an external IdP with SAML SSO and user provisioning (SCIM) via a subscription to Atlassian Access.

 We've designed identity and user management in Atlassian cloud products with native cloud standards top of mind.
 Since Crowd was designed for on-premises software, it's not available for our cloud products.